iross/chtc-jupyter/README-chtc-jupyter.md

 The script will:
 1. Test SSH connection to the AP
 2. Scan for available ports (shows progress)
+3. Copy jupyter.sub to the AP (into ~/chtc-jupyter/ by default)
-3. Submit the job
+4. Submit the job
-4. Wait for it to start (shows dots)
+5. Wait for it to start (shows dots)
-5. Connect and launch Jupyter
+6. Connect and launch Jupyter
-6. Display the URL
+7. Display the URL

 **Copy the URL** (looks like `http://127.0.0.1:8889/lab?token=abc123...`) and paste it into your browser.